octokit/webhooks.js/README.md

     </td>
     <td>
       <strong>Required.</strong>
       Name of the event.
-One of [GitHub’s supported event names](https://developer.github.com/webhooks/#events).
+One of <a href="https://developer.github.com/webhooks/#events">GitHub's supported event names</a>.
     </td>
   </tr>
   <tr>